rubennaeff/GADS23/21_aws/hadoop.md

 - All files are append only - no updates or edits.
 - All data is replicated, so if any machine fails no data is lost (but also larger storage overhead)

-You might need to initialize hadoop first.
-Since we'll be using pyspark, you might want to run `pyspark` first (and terminating it again right after successful launch).
-See our [spark](./spark.md) section.
+You might need to initialize hadoop first, since you could otherwise run into an error if you type any of the following commands (such as `hadoop fs -ls`).
+Since we'll be using pyspark, you might want to run `pyspark` first, only to terminate it again right after launch.
+Just type `pyspark` and then `exit()`, and you're good.
+(For more on Spark, see our [spark](./spark.md) section.)

 Let's move our data from our instance to the hadoop file system, which will distribute it across the nodes.